Caio-Sousa-zz/.NET-Core-on-OpenSuse-Linux/README.md

 ## Installing .NET Core
 The first step is to install the packages necessary for running .NET core in linux distribution this tutorial can be seen in the .NET Core Installation link.

+#For Key registration, product repository and depencies run

 Open the terminal and run the following commands:

 ```